Several times I wrote “Wow!” next to a work being played.

 –Peter Jacobi, Herald Times

-Composer Justin Merritt was the youngest-ever winner of the ASCAP Foundation Rudolph Nissim Award.
-He is also the winner of a host of other awards including the McKnight Fellowship, the Copland Award, and the Polyphonos Prize.
+Composer Justin Merritt is the winner of a host of other awards including the McKnight Fellowship, the Copland Award, and the Polyphonos Prize and was the youngest-ever winner of the ASCAP Foundation Rudolph Nissim Award.
 His music has been played by the Minnesota Orchestra, Indianapolis Symphony, and on A Prairie Home Companion.
+His textbook Comprehensive Aural Skills co-written with David Castro, is among the best-selling textbooks in its area.